G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
-  - add sorting option to band tiles
+  - add selector for sorting method
   - benchmark against a specific callsign?
   - add call-square as an entity option?
 Which level square?
 All?
 Independently select call+square and the square level?
   - add "show distance and bearing" to RHS